-- G. The applicant or Celient shall be informed of an Aadverse Aaction if the applicant or client is determined to be ineligible as set forth in the waiver- specific Celient eligibility criteria and the following: - The Celient cannot be served safely within the Ceost Ceontainment as identified in the HCBS waiver, - 2.
+- G. The CMA shall notify all providers in the Celient's Service Pplan within one (1) business days of the Aadverse Aaction. - The CMA shall notify the county Department of Human/Social Services income maintenance technician within ten (10) business days of an Aadverse Aaction that may affect financial eligibility for HCBS waiver services. - H. The applicant or Celient shall be informed of an Aadverse Aaction if the applicant or client is determined to be ineligible as set forth in the waiver- specific Celient eligibility criteria and the following: - 1.
+The Celient cannot be served safely within the Ceost Ceontainment as-identified in the HCBS waiver, - 2.
 The Celient is placed in an linstitution for treatment for more than thirty (30) consecutive days, - 3.
 The Celient is detained or resides in a correctional facility for at least one day, or - 4.
-The client enters an institute for mental health for more than thirty (30) consecutive days. - H. The Celient shall be notified, pursuant to 40 CCR 2505-10, ssSection 8.057.2.A, when the following results in an Aadverse Aaction that does not relate to waiver client eligibility requirements: - A waiver service is reduced, terminated or denied because it is not a demonstrated need in the Level of Care Evaluation and Determinationneeds assessment. - 4.2.
+The Celient enters an institute for mental health for more than thirty (30) consecutive days. - I. The Celient shall be notified, pursuant to 40 CCR 2505-10, ssSection 8.057.2.A, when the following results in an Aadverse Aaction that does not relate to waiver client eligibility requirements: - 1.
+A waiver service is reduced, terminated or denied because it is not a demonstrated need in the Level of Care Evaluation and Determinationneeds assessment. - 4.2.
 A Service Plan or waiver service exceeds the limits set forth in the federally approved waiver. - 3.
 The Celient is being terminated from HCBS due to a failure to attend a Level of Care assessment appointment after three (3) attempts to schedule by the case manager within a thirty (30) day consecutive period. - 4.
 SP.
 The Client is being terminated from HCBS due to a failure to attend a Service Plan appointment after three (3) attempts to schedule by the case manager within a thirty (30) day consecutive period. - 5.
-The cClient enrolls in a different LTSS program. or - 6.
+The cClient enrolls in a different LTSS program., or - 6.
 The Celient moves out of state.
 The Celient shall be discontinued effective the day after the date of the move. - a.
-A Celient who leaves the state on a temporary basis, with intent to return to Colorado, pursuant to 10 CCR 2505-10 Section 8.100.3.B.4, shall not be terminated unless one or more of the other cClient eligibility criteria are no longer met. - I. If a CThe client voluntarily withdraws from the waiver, the termination shall be .
-The client shall be terminated from the waiver effective upon the day after the date the on which the cClient's the request was made by the Client is documented. - J. The CMAcase management agency shall not send a the Long-Term CareTC-notice of action form when the basis for termination is death of the Celient, but shall document the event in the Celient record.
-The date of action shall be the day after the date of death. - A.K.
-The case management agencyCMA shall appear and defend its their decision at the Office of Administrative Courts when the CMAcase management agency has issued an Adverse Action. made a denial or adverse action against a client.
+A Celient who leaves the state on a temporary basis, with intent to return to Colorado, pursuant to 10 CCR 2505-10 Section 8.100.3.B.4, shall not be terminated unless one or more of the ether cClient eligibility criteria are no longer met.

+- J. If a CThe client voluntarily withdraws from the waiver, the termination shall be .
+The client shall be terminated from the waiver effective upon the day after the date the on which the cClient's the request was made by the Client is documented. - The case manager shall review with the Client their decision to voluntarily withdraw from the waiver.
+The Case Manager shall not send a notice of action, upon confirmation of withdraw. - K. The CMAcase management agency shall not send a the Long-Term Care TC notice of action form when the basis for termination is death of the Celient, but shall document the event in the Celient record.
+The date of action shall be the day after the date of death. - A.L.The case management agencyCMA shall appear and defend its their-decision at the Office of Administrative Courts when the CMAcase management agency has issued an Adverse Action. made a denial or adverse action against a client.